Logo Voyage

 Customers paying a single-ride TTC fare with a credit, debit or Presto card, or a 1-ride Presto ticket are entitled to two hours of unlimited travel on all TTC services, allowing unlimited stopovers or a round trip.

 For riders paying by credit, debit or Presto card, free or discounted transfers are available between the TTC and the following transit operators: GO Transit, Hamilton Street Railway, Burlington Transit, Oakville Transit, MiWay (Mississauga), Brampton Transit, York Region Transit and Durham Region Transit.
-For such trips, riders pay only one fare instead of paying multiple fares when transferring from one operator to another.
+For such trips, riders pay only one fare instead of paying multiple fares when transferring from one transit operator to another.
 If transferring to or from GO Transit, only the GO fare is charged by the end of the trip.
 Such trips must be completed within two hours, or three hours if using GO Transit.
-This free or discounted transfer is not available to riders paying by cash, Presto ticket or using UP Express trains serving Pearson Airport.
+This free or discounted transfer is not available to riders paying by cash, Presto ticket or using UP Express trains operating between Union Station and Pearson Airport.

 Paying by cash

-[edit]If you pay by cash, exact cash (no change provided) is required.
+If you pay by cash, exact cash (no change provided) is required.
 You must request for paper transfer (also called a POP ticket) to serve as proof of payment for fare inspectors and to transfer to another TTC vehicle on connecting TTC vehicles.
 Paper transfers are valid for a one-way continuous trip and stopovers and return trips are not permitted (unlike paying by credit, debit or Presto card).
 Unstaffed automated subway entrances do not accept paper transfers.
-If you are paying the regular fare, Presto tickets are a better alternative than cash.
+If you are paying the adult cash fare, Presto tickets are a better alternative than paying exact cash.

 The procedures for cash payment vary by vehicle mode:

-- At subway stations, there is at least one staffed entrance where you can deposit exact cash into a fare box.
+• At subway stations, there is at least one staffed entrance where you can deposit exact cash into a fare box.
 After passing the fare gates, obtain a transfer from a red machine labelled "transfer/POP".

-- On buses, pay exact cash fare at the front door of the vehicle, and ask the driver for a paper transfer.
+• On buses, pay exact cash fare at the front door of the vehicle, and ask the driver for a paper transfer.

 Subway